vers-one/EpubReader/Documentation/malformed-epub/index.md

   * [`ReadContent`](xref:VersOne.Epub.EpubLocalTextContentFileRef#VersOne_Epub_EpubLocalTextContentFileRef_ReadContent)
   * [`ReadContentAsync`](xref:VersOne.Epub.EpubLocalTextContentFileRef#VersOne_Epub_EpubLocalTextContentFileRef_ReadContentAsync)

 [`ContentReaderOptions.ContentFileMissing`](xref:VersOne.Epub.Options.ContentReaderOptions#VersOne_Epub_Options_ContentReaderOptions_ContentFileMissing) event can be used to detect those issues and to instruct EpubReader how to handle missing content files.
+Alternatively, the [`ContentReaderOptions.IgnoreMissingFileError`](xref:VersOne.Epub.Options.ContentReaderOptions#VersOne_Epub_Options_ContentReaderOptions_IgnoreMissingFileError) property can be used to suppress the error.
 Application can choose one of the following options:

-### 1. Get notified about missing content files
+#### 1. Get notified about missing content files

 ```csharp
 EpubReaderOptions options = new();